Excellence Happens Here!

 In 2022, Penn’s Early College Academy was endorsed as a Level 2 program WITH DISTINCTION.
 Penn High School is the first and only Early College High School in Indiana to achieve this level of distinction!

-In 2021, Penn High School ranked FIRST in the state with the highest number of students earning the Indiana College Core (ICC)!
+In 2021, Penn High School ranked FIRST in the state with the highest number of students earning ICC (Indiana College Core), AGS (Associate of General Studies), and certificates earned!
+Penn had 180 students earn 194 total degrees or certificates in the 2021-2022 school year!

 Penn High School earned the Project Lead the Way Distinguished School distinction in 2021-2022 & the STEM Academy has been certified as a Full STEM Certified Program by the Indiana Department of Education.